-The Functional Design Architecture parts are typed by FunctionTypes and LocalDeviceManagers.
+The FDA parts are typed by DesignFunctionTypes and e.g. LocalDeviceManagers.
 The view of the HardwareArchitecture facilitates the realization of LocalDeviceManager as sensor/actuator HW elements.

 The HDA is the hardware design from a system perspective.
 The HDA has two purposes: